recipeCategory

 Storage and Reheating

-Store leftover Korean fried chicken in an airtight container in the refrigerator for up to 3 days.
-To reheat, place it in an oven at 375°F for about 10-15 minutes to regain its crispiness.
-Freezing is possible, but it’s best to consume it fresh for optimal texture.
+Store leftover chicken in an airtight container in the refrigerator for up to 3 days.
+To reheat, bake in the oven at 375°F (190°C) for about 10-15 minutes to regain its crispiness.
+Freezing is possible; just ensure they are well-wrapped to avoid freezer burn.

 Cooking Mistakes

-• Not drying the chicken well can lead to soggy coating.
+• Not drying the chicken properly can lead to soggy skin.

-• Overcrowding the frying pan can cause uneven cooking.
+• Overcrowding the frying pot can lower the oil temperature.

 Helpful Tips